 - If you are of a mature enough age so that your facial growth is complete

 - If you are in good overall health – while cosmetic surgery is safe on the whole, it does require a certain level of stamina to assure a speedy recovery

 - If you are a non-smoker (tobacco use is detrimental to your health in a plethora of ways, damaging your skin, lungs, and thus increasing your recovery time)

 - And if you have a positive, realistic outlook and goals for what you expect in the improvement of your appearance

 Choosing the Right Plastic Surgeon for Your Rhinoplasty

-Your plastic surgeon can determine which technique is best for your rhinoplasty procedure during your consultation.
-It’s important to clearly communicate what you want from your rhinoplasty surgery and share your complete health history, including dental history, with your plastic surgeon so that they can choose the best technique for your health and goals.
+This individual can help you determine which technique is best for your rhinoplasty procedure during your initial consultation.
+It’s important to clearly communicate your expectations for the results of your rhinoplasty surgery and share your complete health history, including dental history, with your plastic surgeon, so that they can choose the best technique for your health and goals.

 Dr. William J. Binder

 Dr. William J. Binder is a facial plastic surgery specialist with over three decades of experience with facial plastic surgery.